momagu/digitalpsychologylab.github.io/index.md

 ## Meta-Analysis Overview

-**Focus of study**: User Experiences of and Preferences for Self-Guided Digital Interventions for the Treatment of Mild to Moderate Eating Disorders
+**Focus of study**: User Experiences of and Preferences for Self-Guided Digital Interventions for the Treatment of Mild to Moderate Eating Disorders.

 **Target Group**: Adults (18-67 years) with mild-moderate
 <a class="gls" href="#eds">ED</a> symptoms, predominantly female and Caucasian,